wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 Assign policies to roles
 ------------------------
 To assign **policies** to a certain role use the ``POST /security/roles/{role_id}/policies`` endpoint.
 The assigment can be done by simply indicating the ID of the **role** and the ID of each policy.
-Remember that it is possible to a role to have multiple policies assigned and a given policy can be assigned to multiple roles.
+Remember that it is possible for a role to have multiple policies assigned to it.
+Also a given policy can be assigned to multiple roles.

 .. note::
     This endpoint has a parameter called **position** used to determine the order in which the different policies should be applied, as policies might have conflicting permissions.
 For more information, check out the section :ref:`Priority of roles and policies <rbac_priority>`.